Rules & How to Play The Game of RolleyPulley

 POSITION OF HANDS ON THE POLE for playing RolleyPulley

-• Once you place both hands on the pole and you begin to play, the hands cannot be moved.
+• Once you place both hands on the pole and you begin to play, the hands cannot be repositioned on the pole.
 If you move the position of either hand, one point is awarded to your opponent.

 EQUIPMENT needed to play RolleyPulley